What if I told you that neither of these people was healthy?

 What if I told you that in order to get their bodies to look this way they had to achieve an unhealthy mental attitude towards food, and push their bodies to change beyond a functional need for muscle size and leanness?

-Fitness is the physical embodiment of health.
-Looking fit, being trim and tone is not always a representation of health.
-Fitness may not be the same as what you see in these pictures.
-We often idolize these kinds of visual depictions of fitness.
+Fitness is a visual representation of health.
+Being trim and tone is not the same as what you see in these pictures.
+We often idolize these visual depictions of fitness.
 It’s not realistic.
 Nor is it a true indicator of health.

-The woman is my wife Jamie.
-I watched her shove food down her mouth that was boring.
-I held her when she cried because of the stress and constant obsession she had to maintain over every single thing she ate.
+The woman pictured here had to shove food down her mouth that was boring.
+The stress of maintaining the rigid structure of prepping pushed her to the max.
+She cried because of the stress and constant obsession she had to maintain over every single thing she ate.
 The hours of working out and single purpose of what she was working out for, actually set her back in her overall fitness.
 Her hormones were messed up, she was cranky, tired, and in general, in her own words “it was a horrible experience.”

-Jamie took this experience and used it to fuel her passion for nutrition and general health and wellbeing.
-She got her Masters in Integrative Health and Nutrition and became a Board Certified and Licensed Nutritionist.
+She took this experience and used it to fuel her passion for nutrition and general health and wellbeing.
+She got her Masters in Integrative Health and Nutrition and became a Board Certified and Licensed Nutritionist in MD.
 She now helps people learn what good nutrition is and how to fit it into a healthy lifestyle that is low stress and sustainable for a high quality of life.
+The exact opposite of what she had to do to get her body to look like this.

-Aaron is one of our coaches.
-He has been a bodybuilder for the last few years.
-He’s competed as a professional bodybuilder and after a few years realized how detrimental the sport was to his mental health and his body.
+The man is now a functional fitness and boxing coach.
+He had been a bodybuilder for several years.
+He competed as a professional bodybuilder and after a few years realized how detrimental the sport was to his mental health and his body.
 The pressure to look a certain way is so high that it consumed his life and he was out of balance in his priorities and health.

-Aaron realized how badly he was beating himself up and how unfit he really was.
+He realized how badly he was beating himself up and how unfit he really was.
 In his words, “It’s all about how you look, no one cares if you’re healthy.”
 He decided to change his focus and learn how to improve his overall health and increase his fitness on all the aspects of health.
-As a coach with us, he is using this experience to drive himself and to help others do the same.
+As a coach, he is using this experience to drive himself to help others do the same.

 We tend to look at athletes as the healthiest people.
 In many cases, they aren’t.
-They just look like they’re in shape so we equate that to mean they are healthy.
+They just look like their in shape so we equate that to mean they are healthy.

 Athletes focus on a small portion of the fitness spectrum because each sport has a very specific demand on the body.
 It is not uncommon to have athletes specifically train their bodies to do things that intentionally put them in a comprised position, higher risk of injury, and non-functional patterns.